Azure-Samples/ms-identity-docs-code-dotnet/xplat-maui/README.md

 - csharp
 page_type: sample
 name: .NET MAUI Multi-platform App Sign-in user
-description: This is a .NET MAUI Multi-platform App Sign-in user that sign-in users.
+description: This is a .NET MAUI Multi-platform app that signs in the user and then makes a request to Microsoft Graph for the user's profile data.
 The code in this sample is used by one or more articles on docs.microsoft.com.
 products:
 - azure
 - azure-active-directory